-A little more flexible is first person past tense, which at least gives the narrator scope to reflect on past actions, as in “I picked up the gun and pointed it at the burglar.
-I didn’t intend to kill him but my instincts took over, something I’ve had to live with ever since.”
-More flexible, but you are still restricted to telling the story through the eyes and thoughts of just one person.
+This particular example is in present tense, in that all the people involved are operating in the same timeframe in an attempt to create the illusion that the reader is looking through the narrator’s eyes as the action takes place.
+The result is inevitably somewhat artificlal.
+Rather more natural is for the narrator to be telling the reader about events that occured in the past, with the passage of time giving the narrator scope to reflect, as in “I picked up the gun and pointed it at the burglar.
+I didn’t intend to kill him but my instincts took over, something I’ve lived with ever since.”
+This is more flexible, but you are still restricted to telling the story through the eyes and thoughts of just one person.

 Second person is a bit of an oddity, inviting the reader to occupy the shoes of the protagonist with the narrator describing your actions.
 Every book wants the reader to empathise with the protagonist, but a second person narrative is asking the reader to actually identify with him.
 Two authors who have used it effectively are Jay McInerney (Bright Lights, Big City) and Mohsin Hamid (The Reluctant Fundamentalist).

-The present tense becomes a little more flexible in third person than in first person, in that you can write, “Jack picks up the gun.
-He hesitates for a moment, but then the burglar moves and he instinctively pulls the trigger, a response that he will regret for the rest of his life.”
-However past tense by its nature implies that some time has passed between the occurrence of the events and their narration, time that makes reflection more natural, as in “Jack picked up the gun.
+The present tense becomes a little more flexible in third person than in first person, in that the reader is already used to there being some distance between the narrator and the protagonist.
+However once again past tense, with the implication that some time has passed between the occurrence of the events and their narration, makes reflection more natural: “Jack picked up the gun.
 He hesitated for a moment but then the burglar moved and he instinctively pulled the trigger, a response he has regretted ever since.”

 The unreliable narrator